toitlang/toit/README.md

 If you want to flash the generated firmware on your device, you can use the `firmware` too.
-Internally, the `firmware` tool calls out to `esptool.py` so you need to build that first using 'make esptool'.
+Internally, the `firmware` tool calls out to `esptool.py` so you need to build that first using `make esptool`.
 Assuming your device is connected through `/dev/ttyUSB0` you can achieve all of this through:

 ``` sh